Rate Search: Check Today’s Mortgage Rates

 Types of Fixed-Rate Mortgages

-10 year fixed rate – This term is the shortest available, it offers the lowest rate you can get with a fixed-rate but also has the highest monthly payment.
+- 10-year – This term is the shortest available; it offers the lowest rate you can get with a fixed-rate and has the highest monthly payment.

-30 year fixed rate – The 30 yr fixed-rate mortgage loan is the most popular loan term used in the U.S. It features an average interest rate with reasonable monthly payments
+- 30-year – The 30-year fixed-rate mortgage loan is the most popular loan term used in the U.S. It features an average interest rate with reasonable monthly payments

-40 year fixed rate – This is a new loan term that is offered by some lenders.
-It provides the lowest monthly mortgage payment, however, it will have the highest interest rate.
+- 40-year – This is a new loan term that is offered by some lenders.
+It provides the lowest monthly mortgage payment; however, it will have the highest interest rate.